 - Inclusion & Diversity Certificate Program

 The path to an inclusive Princeton University begins with each individual.
-The Inclusion & Diversity Certificate Program (I&DCP) takes the core competencies of inclusion and diversity, effective and open communication, appreciation of and respect for differences, and emotional intelligence, in an effort to make the University a more respectful and inclusive workplace.Learn More
+The Inclusion & Diversity Certificate Program (I&DCP) emphasizes the core competencies of inclusion and diversity, effective and open communication, appreciation of and respect for differences, and emotional intelligence, in an effort to nurture a workplace culture where University staff members are respected, supported, and valued.Learn More

 - Management Development Certificate Program